lederer/react-showtime/README.md

 You can pass an object instead of a string or number as a CSS property's value.
 It should contain `{ value, duration, delay, easing }` properties.

-`value` is required and will be passed through as CSS.
+`value` is required and will be passed through as the CSS property's value.

 The other properties are optional and will be applied to that property's transition timing, overriding any inherited timing values.